jbrusey/cogent-house/webinterface/cogentviewer/docs/source/cruft.rst

 .. sidebar:: Sidebar Title
    :subtitle: An Optional Subtitle

-   We can also stick text into a sidebar, This gives an alternate form oh highighting
+   We can also stick text into a sidebar, This gives an alternate form of highighting

 With a sidebar the text below is floated right and will flow around the sidebar itself.